CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug which prevented rain from occurring.
 - Fixed a bug with several sounds not playing in the correct sound group.
 - Fixed a bug which caused gun ammo to become desynced from the server.
 Potentially preventing you from reloading or shooting.
+- Fixed a bug which occasionally prevented blood droplets from displaying on screen.